-The last stop in my first international trip was the french capital.
+The last stop in my first international trip was the French capital.
 Paris was never a part of my travel plans because I thought the city was one of these places that were boring because everybody goes there.
-But I was wrong and I realized that the second I was out of the train at Gare du Nord.
-The first moments taking the subway and seeing Paris were weirdly special for me.
+But I was wrong, and I realized that the second I was out of the train at Gare du Nord.
+The first moments taking the subway and seeing Paris was weirdly unusual for me.
 And I don’t think I will ever forget those days exploring Paris.

-Before getting to Paris, I did my research and found this really inexpensive and well located hostel called St Christopher’s Inn Paris.
+Before getting to Paris, I did my research and found this really inexpensive and well-located hostel called St Christopher’s Inn Paris.
 I liked it so much that every time that Fotostrasse goes to Paris, we stay there.
-The hostel offers dormitories and private rooms, has a good wi-fi connection, clean showers and toilets and a great view from the Canal Saint Martin fro the terrace.
+The hostel offers dormitories and private rooms, has a good wi-fi connection, clean showers and toilets and a great view of the Canal Saint-Martin fro the terrace.

 If you are looking for a cheap place to stay in Paris, the St Christopher’s Inn Paris might the place you are looking for.

 It was at St Christopher’s Inn Paris that my walking tour of Paris started on that warm June day in 2010.
 My goal was to explore as much of Paris as I could in the short amount of time I was staying there.
 So, off I went in the subway from Crimé metro Station to Trocadéro.
 My goal was to start the city tour with the main tourist attraction France has to offer and the Eiffel Tower was the first thing I wanted to see.

 After a few minutes on the subway, I left the Trocadéro subway station and stumbled upon the Eiffel Tower in the distance.
 Seeing the steel structure between the water spraying from the Fountain of Warsaw is something that is hard to forget.
 The Jardins du Trocadéro, Gardens of the Trocadero in English, is the first thing you will have to go through to get to the Eiffel Tower if you leave the subway at Trocadéro.